slaultu/SLAU-Employee-Monitoring/README.md

 Check for csv files and screenshoots after reboot in script folder.

 ## Functions
-+ :white_check_mark: Log open windows and titles
+:white_check_mark: Log open windows and titles
-+ :white_check_mark: Autorun on user login
+:white_check_mark: Autorun on user login
-+ :white_check_mark: Log time on window
+:white_check_mark: Log time on window
-+ :white_check_mark: Take screenshoots on window change
+:white_check_mark: Take screenshoots on window change

+## In Progress
+:writing_hand: Log idle time in window

 ## ToDo
-- [x] Alerting via SMTP (email), when malciuos activity detected.
+:black_square_button: Alerting via SMTP (email), when malciuos activity detected.
 Visting bad rating websites or software.
-- [x] Log idle time in window
+:writing_hand: Log idle time in window
-- [x] Colected data upload mechanism
+:black_square_button: Colected data upload mechanism
-- [x] Web for uploading colected data
+:black_square_button: Web for uploading colected data
-- [x] Web for analysis of colected data
+:black_square_button: Web for analysis of colected data
-- [x] Web dashboard to show calculated employee productivity level based on different metrics recorded by the software.
+:black_square_button: Web dashboard to show calculated employee productivity level based on different metrics recorded by the software.

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.